manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

-We go through list and count how many at each value mod 24.
+We go through the list and count how many at each value mod 24.
 Then ... well then we do some tricky math.
 There are two values we need to take special care of, 0 and 12.
 Let's hold off on explaining those for the moment and move on the second loop.

 ```c
   for (int i=1; i < 12; i++) {